DanielJerolm/gpcc/doc/special_unittest_configuration_options.md

-# Configuration options specific to the unittest environment
+# Configuration options for to the unittest environment

 ## Background
 Most unittests from GPCC are single-threaded and their results do not depend on scheduling or CPU load.
 A couple of unittests is multithreaded and requires an OSAL with TFC to produce reproducible results.
+Using an OSAL with TFC in a unittest build is recommended and is the default when building GPCC standalone.

-Last but not least, there are a few "special" testcases:
+However, there are a few additional "special" testcases:
-- Testcases that cannot make use of TFC and which depend on CPU load of the machine executing the tests.
-These tests do not produce stable results on a build-server.
+- Testcases for synchronization primitives from the OSAL that cannot make use of TFC or that require absence of TFC.
+Some of these tests fail, if execution is delayed by the activity of other processes present on the machine.
+Unfortunately this is inevitable for testing a few corner cases and special scenarios.
 - Testcases that require a significant amount of RAM.
 - Testcases that require special user permissions.

 The share of these test cases among all test cases is approx. 1.1%.
 GPCC offers a set of options to disable the "special" test cases selectively.

 The "special" tests shall be executed from time to time manually on an idle machine, e.g. before pushing a new release version to the master branch.
+A build folder for the "special" tests can be setup using one of the `cmake_config_unittest-notfc_*.sh` scripts from the scripts-folder.

-For more details, please refer to the _GPCC coding style_ embedded in the doxygen documentation, chapter "Unittests with googletest".
+For more details on testcase classification, please refer to the _GPCC coding style_ embedded in the doxygen documentation, chapter "Unittests with googletest".

 ## Options
 __GPCC_SkipTFCBasedTests__
-Excludes unit-tests from compilation, that require presence of TFC.
+Excludes unit-tests from compilation, that require presence of TFC for reproducible results.
-The affected tests may be executed without TFC, but they will likely show a load and scheduling dependency and will not produce stable results.
 Some of these tests will only be excluded, if `GPCC_SkipLoadDependentTests` is also set.

 __GPCC_SkipLoadDependentTests__
 Excludes unit-tests from compilation that depend on machine load and scheduling and that cannot make use of TFC.